Berichte 2023

 For the second time after 2019, the Namibia Support Association eV, Pfedelbach, will host the African Vocals and organize the concerts.

-At the 5th July loads the Neuenstein Community School
+On July 5 loads the Neuenstein Community School

-and on July 6 the Paul-Distelbarth-Gymnasium with a.
+and on July 6 the Paul Distelbarth High School with one.

 Begegnungsreise nach Namibia